UedaTakeyuki/inexpensive_monitoring/Streaming_on_TV.md

-# The movie from IP Camera can play on TV player with Raspberry Pi running KODI.
+# Streaming from IP Camera to home TV player with KODI running on the Raspberry Pi.

 ## Summary
-We can use TV player as Security Camera (IP Camera) monitor with Raspberry Pi running KODI, by just prepareing ".strm" file.
+This is one of the most easy monitoring system with inexpensive IP Camera, familiar TV player, and Raspberry Pi.
+Almost all of the IP Camera support RTSP protocol for providing there streaming movie.
+Also the KODI, a Open Source Home Theater Software running on the Raspberry Pi can playback RTSP.
+So nessesary steps is just connect TV, Raspberry Pi and IP Camera, then tell RTSP address by making .strm definition file.

+KODI can support WiFi router feature as called "Tethering".
+So you can make this system both through existing router, or without existing router.

 ## Network
 1. TV and RPi are connected by HDMI or RCA cable.